paxplot/paxplot/docs/source/advanced_usage.rst

 Accessing Matplotlib Objects
 ----------------------------
 Paxplot is an extension of Matplotlib's `subplots <https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.subplots.html>`_ wrapper.
 Paxplot gives you the ability to access the individual Matplotlib axes as well as all the associated functionality using :code:`.axes`.
 To demonstrate this, imagine you want to annotate your Paxplot with a label and arrow.
-That functionality has not been explicitly added to Paxplot, however it does exit for Matplotlib `axes <https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.arrow.html>`_.
+That functionality has not been explicitly added to Paxplot, however it does exist for Matplotlib `axes <https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.arrow.html>`_.
 Paxplot still allows us to access that functionality!

 .. code-block:: python